 If you leave your current employer, you have several options for your Betterment 401(k) account.
 You may be able to leave your account with your former employer’s plan until you reach retirement age.
 If you have a lower account balance, you may need to decide sooner where you want benefits sent.

-Generally, participants who choose to take their termination distribution as a cash distribution are subject to a 20% federal income tax withholding and any applicable state income tax withholding, which may or may not cover the tax bill (your income taxes related to this withdrawal) and any applicable early withdrawal penalties.
+Generally, participants who choose to take their termination distribution as a cash distribution are subject to federal income tax withholding and any applicable state income tax withholding, and any applicable early withdrawal penalties (including an IRS penalty).

 Betterment is not a tax advisor; consider consulting a tax advisor about your specific situation.